 - 3.2 For development plan documents, consultation must begin at the informal issues and options stage.
 The County Council must consult all organisations and other bodies it considers relevant to the document being prepared.
-These will normally include Government departments and agencies, the minerals and waste industries, district and parish councils and environmental groups.
+These will normally include Government departments and agencies, the minerals and waste industries district and parish councils and environmental groups.
 The types of groups that will be consulted are set out in annex 1.
 There is no specific requirement to publicise or to individually consult local residents or any other members of the public. - 3.3 At the formal consultation stages, organisations will be sent details of the plan, public notice and forms for making representations.
 All other relevant documents, such as the sustainability appraisal, will be available on the County Council's website or printed copies can be made available on request at a reasonable charge.
-This approach should minimise wastage and costs in sending background documents to consultees who may have no wish to see them.
-Wherever possible details will be sent electronically (see paragraph 3.21). - 3.4 At the formal consultation stages, there is no longer a requirement to place public notices in the local press but copies of all relevant documents and details of how to make representations must be made available for public inspection at the County Council's main office.
-This information must also be made available on the County Council's website and electronically.
+This approach should minimise wastage and costs in sending background documents to consultees who may have no wish to see them. - 3.4 At the formal consultation stages, public notices must be placed in the local press and copies of all relevant documents must be made available for public inspection at the County Council's main office.
+Documents must also be made available on the County Council's website and electronically.
 The County Council must make provision for representations to be submitted electronically. - 3.5 For supplementary planning documents, only one formal consultation stage takes place which follows similar procedures as those detailed in paragraphs 3.3 and 3.4 above for development plan documents.